Best Door and Window Sensors

 Final word

 These sensors are compact and fit on door frames, window sills, and even cookie jars (for those cookie thieves in your house).
-Whatever you want to keep closed, these devices make it easy and cheap to do.
+Whatever you want to keep closed, these devices make it easy and affordable to do.

 FAQ